airbusgeo/godal/gdalplugin/README.md

   use `godal.RegisterGCSHandler()` directly rather than using this plugin in order to fine tune the handler's configuration.
-In that case, the call to `RegisterGCSHandler()` should be done before the call to `RegisterAll()` to prevent the plugin from registering the "gs://" prefix.
+In that case, the call to `RegisterGCSHandler()` should be done before the call to `RegisterAll()` to prevent the plugin from registering the `gs://` prefix.
 * Authentication is handled entirely by the `cloud.google.com/go/storage` SDK, which should be transparent on any GCP compute instance.
-If working outside of the GCP, you should run `gcloud auth application-default login`.
+If running outside of GCP, you should launch `gcloud auth application-default login` to setup your credentials.

 ### Building